Baby Ear Piercing: Right Age, Infection, Healing & Aftercare

 Image: Shutterstock

-All types of skin piercings pose a threat of infection, and the chances are higher when they are done outside the hospital environment.
+All types of ear piercings pose a threat of infection, and the chances are higher when they are done outside the hospital environment.
 Proper management and adherence to aftercare instructions will decide how well the piercings heal and their longevity.

 Following the routine aftercare methods as listed below can keep the ear piercings healthy and comfortable for the little one: